 - Guttate Psoriasis—Small, pink-red spots on the skin.

 - Inverse Psoriasis (also known as Flexural Psoriasis or Intertriginous Psoriasis)—Skin redness and irritation on the armpits, groin, navel, buttocks, and in between overlapping skin.

-- Pustular Psoriasis—White blisters surrounded by red, irritated skin and/or small, liquid-filled, yellowish blisters.
+- Pustular Psoriasis—White blisters surrounded by red, irritated skin, and small, liquid-filled, yellowish blisters.

 - Erythrodermic Psoriasis—Very intense skin redness covering a large area.

-- Palmoplantar Psoriasis—A separate entity affecting primarily the palms of the hands and soles of the feet.
+- Palmoplantar Psoriasis—A separate entity is often affecting the palms of the hands and soles of the feet.

 About 80% of people living with psoriasis have plaque psoriasis or psoriasis vulgaris.